rgommezz/react-native-layout-primitives/README.md

 That way you can approach layout with the precision of a designer.

-If you appreciate deep dives, you will also enjoy this piece: [Rethinking Layout Practices](https://www.reactnative.university/blog/rethinking-layout-practices).
+If you appreciate deep dives, you will also enjoy this piece: [**Rethinking Layout Practices**](https://www.reactnative.university/blog/rethinking-layout-practices).

 ## Installation